Ivan Alexander of Bulgaria: Early rule

 After giving the impression that he wished to negotiate, Ivan Alexander, reinforced by Mongol cavalry, overwhelmed the smaller but better organized Byzantine army in the Battle of Rusokastro.
 The contested cities surrendered to Ivan Alexander, while Andronikos III sought refuge within the walls of Rusokastro.
 The war ended with Ivan Alexander meeting Andronikos and agreeing a peace based on the status quo.

-To seal the alliance, he betrothed his eldest son, Michael Asen IV, to Andronikos's daughter Maria (Eirene), the marriage eventually taking place in 1339.
+To seal the alliance, he betrothed his eldest son, Michael Asen IV, to Andronikos's daughter Maria (Eirene), the marriage taking place in 1339.
 The Bulgarian emperor was now free to turn his attentions to Belaur, but it was not until 1336 or 1337 that the rebellion in the northwest was put down.

-In about 1332 Ivan Alexander had crowned his eldest son Michael Asen IV co-emperor, perhaps to safeguard possession of the throne by his own family.
+In about 1332, Ivan Alexander had crowned his eldest son Michael Asen IV co-emperor, perhaps to safeguard possession of the throne by his own family.
 He followed up this traditional association with the coronation of his younger sons Ivan Sracimir and Ivan Asen IV in 1337.
 Ivan Alexander may have intended the creation of two younger co-emperors to establish immediate control over important cities and regions, as Ivan Sracimir was eventually based in Vidin, and Ivan Asen IV perhaps in Preslav.
 Nevertheless, this was a marked departure from Byzantine practice, in which younger sons of the sovereign were made despots, whether they were charged with a territorial administration or not.

 Relations with the Byzantine Empire

 In the early 1340s relations with the Byzantine Empire temporarily deteriorated.
 Ivan Alexander demanded the extradition of his cousin Šišman, one of the sons of Michael Asen III, threatening the Byzantine government with war.
 Ivan Alexander's show of force backfired, as the Byzantines managed to see through his intentions and sent against him the fleet of their ally, the Turkish emir of Smyrna Umur Beg.

 Landing in the Danube Delta, they pillaged the countryside and attacked nearby Bulgarian cities.
 Forced to restrain his demands, Ivan Alexander invaded the Byzantine Empire again at the end of 1341, claiming that he was summoned by the people of Adrianople.
-However, Ivan Alexander's troops were defeated twice by Turkish allies of the Byzantines near the city.
+Ivan Alexander's troops were defeated twice by Turkish allies of the Byzantines near the city.

-In 1341–1347 the Byzantine Empire was plunged into a protracted civil war between the regency for Emperor John V Palaiologos under Anna of Savoy and his intended guardian John VI Kantakouzenos.
+In 1341–1347, the Byzantine Empire was plunged into a protracted civil war between the regency for Emperor John V Palaiologos under Anna of Savoy and his intended guardian John VI Kantakouzenos.
 The neighbours of the Byzantines took advantage of the civil war, and while Stefan Uroš IV Dušan of Serbia sided with John VI Kantakouzenos, Ivan Alexander backed John V Palaiologos and his regency.
 Although the two Balkan rulers picked opposite sides in the Byzantine civil war, they maintained their alliance with each other.
 As the price for Ivan Alexander's support, the regency for John V Palaiologos ceded him the city of Philippopolis (Plovdiv) and nine important fortresses in the Rhodope Mountains in 1344.
 This peaceful turnover constituted the last major success of Ivan Alexander's foreign policy.